Skip to Content

 With motorhome insurance, you can choose certain RV-specific options such as campsite coverage, roof protection, and pest protection.
 (No, that’s not protection from lousy drivers – it covers damage from insects, birds, and rodents and is generally not offered to owners of older motorhomes.)

 But typically, unlike auto insurance, motorhome insurance is divided into the two categories of recreational and full-timer’s insurance.
-So if you don’t intend to live in your motorhome full time as we do, recreational insurance will cover you (inside and outside) when you’re on the road or when you’re parked at a campsite.
+So if you don’t intend to live in your motorhome full time, recreational insurance will cover you (inside and outside) when you’re on the road or when you’re parked at a campsite.

-Those of us who use our motorhomes as our primary residences may add coverages similar to those found in a homeowner’s insurance policy, such as personal liability and loss.
+Those of you who use your motorhomes as your primary residences may add coverages similar to those found in a homeowner’s insurance policy, such as personal liability and loss.

 And as with any insurance, the cost also comes down to risk assessment.
 For example, based on your demographic and experience, how likely are you to file a claim?
 What would it cost to replace or repair your motorhome?
 What type of rig are you driving?
 How will you use it?